syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Maximum-display-item-with-Expander.md

 ---
 # Maximum Display Item with Expander

+## Maximum display item with expander in Xamarin SfAutoComplete

 Restrict the number of suggestions displayed and have the remaining items loaded by selecting LoadMore.We can restrict maximum suggestion to be displayed with the `MaximumSuggestion` property.
 We can set the desire text for the displaying the Load more text with the property `LoadMoreText`.

 {% tabs %}